IngeborgGjerde/graphnics/paper/joss.md

 ---

 # Summary
 Network models facilitate inexpensive simulations, but require careful handling of bifurcation conditions.
-In this software we combine `networkx` [@hagberg2008exploring] and `FEniCS` [@AlnaesBlechta2015a] into the `graphnics` library, which offers
+In this software we combine `networkx` (Hagberg et.al.
+2008) and `FEniCS`
+(Logg et.al.
+2012) into the `graphnics` library, which offers
 -   A `FenicsGraph` class built on top of the `DiGraph` class in `networkx`, that constructs a global mesh for a network and provides `FEniCS` mesh functions describing how they relate to the graph structure.
 -   Example models showing how the `FenicsGraph` class can be used to assemble and solve different network flow models.

-The example models are implemented using
-`fenics_ii` [@kuchta2021assembly] and the
-mixed-dimensional branch of [FEniCS]{.smallcaps}
-[@daversincatty2019abstractions].
-Only minor adaptions to the code are necessary to convert between the two.
+The example models are implemented using `fenics_ii` (Kuchta 2019) as this allows for assembling also coupled 1D-3D flow models.
+The code used for the assembly of the system can be  directly translated to use different flavours of `FEniCS`, using e.g. the mixed-dimensional branch of `FEniCS` (Daversin-Catty et.al.
+2021)

 # Statement of need
-`FEniCS` [@AlnaesBlechta2015a] provides high-level functionality for specifying variational forms.
+`FEniCS` (Logg et.al.
+2012) provides high-level
+functionality for specifying variational forms.
 This allows the user to focus on the model they are solving rather than implementational details.
-A key component of network models is the correct handling of bifurcation conditions, one being that there should be no jump in the cross-section flux (i.e. conversation of mass at junctions).
+A key component of network models is the correct handling of bifurcation conditions.
+A natural bifurcation condition is the conservation of mass at junctions, meaning that there should be no jump in the cross-section flux.
 `FEniCS` implicitly assumes that each vertex is connected to two cells.
 At bifurcation vertices in a network, however, the vertex is connected to three or more cells.
 Thus one cannot use the jump operator